 The Soviet aviation is on the rise, reaching and often exceeding the overall world's level in virtually any area.

 1989-2000.
 At the turn of the century

 A hard time for the country and for the Institute as well.
 The question of the industry survival in the new economic situation comes up.
-Thanks to the employees' devotion and the management's insistence, CIAM's main competences were not only retained, but also improved according to the imperative of the time.
+Thanks to the employees' devotion and the management's insistence, CIAM's main competences had not ionly been retained, but also improved according to the imperative of the time.
 This is a period of the CIAM's international cooperation growth.

 2000-nowadays.
 Creating future technology